Trooper Douglas M. 'Doug' Bailey

 **** I believe Col. Cooper was in the building when the shell hit, I heard that this farmhouse had a Navy radio team in it with a high powered radio that was directing fire for warships off-shore. and that the enemy radio-direction finder zeroed in on it?

 Feb.
-13th, same old stuff, Germans over at night bombing harbour.
+13th, same old stuff, Germans over at night bombing harbor.
 Saw three shot down.
 Olivant and myself went out at night to dig Bazooka position.

 **** We did not get much done, it was raining like heck and the L shaped trench was full of water, there we were up to our knees in water and miserable as heck, so we started singing some crazy song.